Our free membership, business.com+, takes the pain out of choosing new business services.

 The importance of evaluating employees

 Every organization must evaluate employee performance.
-Not every employee will be stellar; at some point, you may have to deal with unproductive workers, toxic employees, excessive employee absenteeism and employees who lack the proper skills to do the job.
-You may also have to address good workers who are in a slump or need direction.
+Not every employee will be stellar; at some point, you may have to deal with unproductive workers, toxic employees, excessive employee absenteeism and workers who lack the proper skills to do the job.
+You may also need to address otherwise good team members who are in a slump or need guidance.

 A consistent, respectful employee evaluation process is essential for the following reasons:

-• Evaluating employees can boost team morale.
-When you address and take action to correct situations with ineffective and toxic employees, your team morale will improve.
+• Evaluating employees can boost team morale: When you address and take action to correct situations with ineffective or toxic employees, your team morale will improve.
 Your team will see that you’re in control of the workplace and that bad behavior won’t be ignored or rewarded.

-• Evaluating employees allows for self-correction.
-Evaluating employees – even via informal feedback – allows you to point out mistakes and behaviors a worker may be unaware of or that result from a temporary situation.
-Communicating your concerns and giving the employee time to improve fosters trust.
+• Evaluating employees allows for self-correction: Evaluating employees, even with informal feedback, allows you to point out mistakes and behaviors a worker may be unaware of or that result from a temporary situation.
+Communicating your concerns and giving the employee time to improve fosters trust and mutual understanding.
 Additionally, salvaging an employee relationship means saving the money, time and downtime involved in recruiting, training and onboarding a new employee.

-• Evaluating employees helps you modify company goals.
-If you do a department-wide employee evaluation and see that many employees have fallen short, it’s time to reevaluate your business goals.
+• Evaluating employees helps you modify company goals: If you conduct a department-wide employee evaluation and see that many employees have fallen short, it’s time to reevaluate your business goals.
 You may have set unrealistic targets, or changing market conditions may have rendered current goals impossible.
 Your evaluations will help you set attainable and realistic goals.

-• Evaluating employees helps you identify training gaps.
-Let’s say an evaluation shows that new employees (or even existing employees) are struggling to understand company processes, policies or products.
-If this result is pervasive, it indicates that you need to improve your employee training
+• Evaluating employees helps you identify training gaps: Let’s say an evaluation shows that new employees (or even existing employees) are struggling to understand company processes, policies or products.
+If this result is pervasive, it may indicate that you need to improve your employee training.

-• Evaluating employees helps you share positive reinforcement and rewards.
-Employee evaluations aren’t just for weeding out and correcting underperformers; they also help identify and reward the best performers.
-Your entire team will be motivated when you offer rewards ranging from recognition to internal promotions
+• Evaluating employees helps you share positive reinforcement and rewards: Employee evaluations aren’t just for weeding out and correcting underperformers; they also help identify and reward the best performers.
+Your entire team will be motivated when you offer rewards ranging from recognition to internal promotions.
+“It sends the message that the organization cares about each individual’s success,” Tittinger said.
+“When assessments are equitable, ongoing and feedback-intensive, they promote a culture of learning, accountability and trust.”

 Did you find this content helpful?